 One of the issues faced by the new 2020 Ford F-150 is a nonfunctional rearview camera.
 In this day and age where trucks have become bigger, the use of technology has made it easy to drive them and make them safer.
 F-150 gives a wider field of view, making your driving safer – for you and for others.

 This issue is caused due to poor electrical connection which may cause the camera to intermittently display a blank or distorted image.
 In most instances, having no rearview camera makes driving an F-150 more difficult.
 This is particularly problematic for newcomers who’re just still getting the hang of driving a large truck.

-Ford has issued a recalled letter for the vehicles affected by the problem.
+Ford has issued a recall letter for the vehicles affected by the problem.
 The Ford recall number is 20C19.
-If you own a Ford F-150 of the 2020 model year and have a problem with our rear-view camera then you should get it checked from a nearby ford dealership.
+If you own a Ford F-150 of the 2020 model year and have a problem with our rear-view camera then you should get it checked from a nearby Ford dealership.
 It will be solved free of cost.

 11. Door Opens While Driving